Skip to content

 Support and guidance

-Questions regarding evaluation issues will be addressed by TASO and questions regarding technical issues will be addressed by HEAT.
-Details of how to ask for help will be available upon launch.
+TASO will answer questions about evaluation, and HEAT will answer questions about technical issues.
+Details of how to ask for help will be available on launch.

-Those who may want feedback and advice on their evaluations can contact TASO directly either with particular questions or to engage in TASO’s bespoke training.
+If you would like feedback and advice on your evaluations you can contact TASO directly either with particular questions or to engage in TASO’s bespoke training.